supriya-gdptl/supriya-gdptl.github.io/_pages/about.md

 ---

-I am currently a Member of Technical Staff at Adobe, Bangalore.
-I have completed my M.Tech. from [Indian Institute of Technology Hyderabad](http://iith.ac.in/), supervised by [Dr. Vineeth N Balasubramanian](https://www.iith.ac.in/~vineethnb/index.html).
-My research work is in the area of Geometric Deep Learning: generalizing Deep Learning concepts for graphs and manifolds (i.e. non-Euclidean data).
-I recently started writing blog about my understanding of papers on Geometric Deep Learning ([cnnforgraphs.blogspot.in](http://cnnforgraphs.blogspot.in/)).
+I am a Research Assistant at [Indian Institute of Technology Hyderabad](http://iith.ac.in/)(IITH), supervised by [Dr. Vineeth N Balasubramanian](https://www.iith.ac.in/~vineethnb/index.html), with research work focused on the area of Geometric Deep Learning: generalizing Deep Learning concepts for graphs (i.e. non-Euclidean data).
+I have recently completed my M.Tech from IITH.
+My thesis topic was **"Undestanding Graph Data Through Deep Leaning Lens"** and final year work on **Interpretable AI** is under review at IEEE ICDM 2018.
+I also **write blogs** about my understanding of papers on Geometric Deep Learning ([cnnforgraphs.blogspot.in](http://cnnforgraphs.blogspot.in/)).

 My research interest include: Social Graph analysis, Data Mining, Computer Vision, Visual Question Answering.
 I am also looking for an opportunity to do PhD.

-Please find my resume [here](https://drive.google.com/file/d/1V2QWGcJWwZDCCvxkQXsxtbKPnMi-u-Q-/view?usp=sharing).
+Please find my **resume** [here](https://drive.google.com/file/d/1V2QWGcJWwZDCCvxkQXsxtbKPnMi-u-Q-/view?usp=sharing).

 I am always open to work on new challenging problems from different domains.
 Please feel free to send me an email([cs15mtech11016@iith.ac.in](cs15mtech11016@iith.ac.in)) if you would like to collaborate.